 1884: Founded as the United States Indian Industrial Training School.
 1887: Name changed to Haskell Institute.
 1970: Haskell developed into a junior college and changed its name to Haskell Indian Junior College.
 1993: The Assistant Secretary for Indian Affairs, Ada Deer, approved the plan, and the institution was renamed as Haskell Indian Nations University.

-On the eve of the commemoration of the 50th anniversary of the founding of Haskell Indian Institute, A. Dill reflects on the history of Haskell and the celebratory pageant set to take place.
+On the eve of the commemoration of the 50th anniversary of the founding of Haskell Indian Institute, A. Dill reflects on the history of Haskell, located in Lawrence, Kansas, and the celebratory pageant set to take place.

-These clippings were collected by Sara Robinson, Charles Robinson's wife.
+This collection consists of news clippings collected by Sara Robinson, Charles Robinson's wife, and compiled into scrapbooks.
 The clippings treat the lives of Charles Robinson, John Brown, James H. Lane, and numerous others prominent in Kansas history.
 There is biographical information about Lawrence residents, local and regional history.

 This collection consists of approximately 1,500 prints and 2,285 negatives of the photographic work of Duke D'Ambra.
 The photographic images include scenes of 50 years of life in Lawrence, Kansas from the 1920s to the 1970s.
 D'Ambra photographed buildings, businesses, residents at work and at play, and their homes.
 He captured the effect of dust storms in the 1930s, the floods of the 1950s, and war on the community.
 He also documented a growing Haskell Indian Institute.

 Program of concert by the Haskell Indian Band from Haskell Institute, Lawrence, Kansas.
-Dennison, Wheelock, Director, no date.
-On the reverse side there are handwritten notes re. bulls, cows, steers, hogs.
+Dennison, Wheelock, Director, no date provided on the program.
+On the reverse side there are handwritten notes regarding bulls, cows, steers, hogs.

-This small collection includes a program of the senior presentation of "Hiawatha", a drama, at Haskell Institute, 24 May 1904; two copies of the 1905 junior program and a commencement day program for June 28th.
+This small collection includes a program of the senior presentation of "Hiawatha", a drama, at Haskell Institute, 24 May 1904; two copies of the 1905 junior program; and a commencement day program for June 28th, all for programs held by classes at the Haskell Institute in Lawrence, Kansas.

-Correspondence concerning evaluation of Haskell Institute and pamphlets about Haskell Institute.
-Lawrence, Kansas, 1969-1970.
+Correspondence concerning evaluation of Haskell Institute and pamphlets about Haskell Institute of Lawrence, Kansas, dating from 1969-1970.

 This collection consists of copied and original correspondence, clippings, photographs, and other related materials regarding the life of Oscar Eugene Learnard, his family, and the early history of Lawrence, Kansas.